TeyArrayed/TextbookReader/README.md

    -Slow down on larger words\
    ~~-Option to repeat the text you are reading~~\
    ~~-Pause button for the text~~ (Fix needing to click pause twice on first activation)\
    -A red letter in the word that the entire word is based on.
-The red letter never moves.
+The red letter never moves.\
+   -Keep application in focus at all times

 First Personal Project!
 Locked in!
 This surely means I'll be doing so many in the near future :3